-- Must not be smaller than the pipe size of the relief valve or have any reducing coupling installed in the discharge line. - Must not be capped, blocked, plugged or contain any valve between the relief valve and the end of the discharge line. - Must terminate a maximum of six inches above a floor drain or external to the building. - Must be capable of withstanding 250°F (121°C) without distortion. - Must be installed to allow complete drainage of both the valve and discharge line.
+- Must not be smaller than the pipe size of the relief valve or have any reducing coupling installed in the discharge line. - Must not be capped, blocked, plugged or contain any valve between the relief valve and the end of the discharge line. - Must terminate a maximum of six inches above a floor drain or external to the building.
+In cold climates, it is recommended that the discharge pipe be terminated at an adequate drain inside the building. - Must be capable of withstanding 250°F (121°C) without distortion - Must be installed to allow complete drainage of both the valve and discharge line.

-T&P Valve and Pipe Insulation (Some Models)
+T&P Relief Valve and Pipe Insulation (Some Models)

-- 1. Locate the T&P Valve on the water heater. - 2.
-Locate the slit running the length of the insulation. - 3 Spread this slit open and slip it over the T&P Valve.
-See Figure 15B.
-Apply gentle pressure to the insulation to ensure it is fully seated on the T&P Valve.
-Once sealed secure the insulation with a section of tape.
-Important: The insulation or tape should not block or cover the T&P drain opening.
-Also the insulation or tape should not block or hinder access to the T&P valve manual relief lever. - Next locate the hot water (outlet) & cold water (inlet) pipes to the water heater. - 5.
-Select one of the sections of pipe insulation and locate the slit that runs the length of the insulation. - 6.
-Spread the slit open at the base of the insulation and slip it over the cold water (inlet) pipe.
-Apply gentle pressure along the length of the insulation to ensure it is fully seated around the cold water pipe.
-Also ensure that the base of insulation is flush with the water heater.
-Once seated, secure the insulation with a section of tape. - 7.
-Repeat steps 5 through 6 for the hot water (outlet) pipe.
+- Locate the temperature and pressure relief valve on the water heater (also known as a T&P relief valve).
+See Figure 18. - Locate the slit running the length of the T&P relief valve insulation. - 3.
+Spread the slit open and fit the insulation over the T&P relief valve.
+See Figure 19.
+Apply gentle pressure to the insulation to ensure that it is fully seated on the T&P Relief Valve.
+Once seated, secure the insulation with duct tape, electrical tape, or equivalent.
+IMPORTANT: The insulation or tape should not block or cover the T&P relief valve drain opening.
+Also, the insulation or tape should not block or hinder access to the manual relief lever (Figure 19).
+Ensure that a discharge pipe is installed into the T&P valve discharge opening per the instructions in this manual. - 4.
+Locate the hot water (outlet) & cold water (inlet) pipes to the water heater. - Locate the slit running the length of a section of pipe insulation. - 6.
+Spread the slit open and slip the insulation over the cold water (inlet) pipe.
+Apply gentle pressure along the length of the insulation to ensure that it is fully seated around the pipe.
+Also, ensure that the base of the insulation is flush with the water heater.
+Once seated, secure the insulation with duct tape, electrical tape, or equivalent. - 7.
+Repeat steps 5 and 6 for the hot water (outlet) pipe. - B. Add additional sections of pipe insulation as needed.